Table of Contents

 - Starting from April 12, 2021 direct flight schedule with United Kingdom has resumed

 - Preschools and kindergartens reopened.

-- All cultural events and other large public gatherings in Albania are canceled indefinitely.
+- All cultural events and other large public gatherings in Albania are currently not possible.

 - Professional sporting events have resumed, with no spectators allowed to attend.